hu5080126/CollapsingImgText/README.md

     setTextTitleMarginTop(int top);
     setImgTitleMarginTop(int top);
 ```
-set  (stateBar height + TitleMarginTop) for img or text
+set  (stateBar height + TitleMarginTop) for img and text

+# Implementation details
+Most of the code is copied from the original Support Library classes, it only add support two view move and zoom.